Ayrshire Scotland -

 in part of the 1933, and most of the 1934 seasons.

-the one pertaining to Robert reads.... "
+players.
+The one pertaining to Robert reads.... "

 Bob Gregg, fullback.
 Gregg